Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: The Late Stage

+To get around this difficulty, we propose slightly modified versions of the standard bandit algorithms (UCB1 and Thompson Sampling) generalized to the multi-dimensional queueing bandit.
+These algorithms, which we call Q-UCB and Q-ThS (corresponding to UCB1 and Thompson sampling, respectively) have an explicit forced exploration component similar to $\epsilon$-greedy algorithms.
+This forced exploration may not be necessary to ensure good performance in practice (see \cref{sec:simulations} for a detailed discussion) but it helps us in theoretically proving that the algorithm has a sufficiently good estimate of all the service probabilities (including sub-optimal ones) in the late stage.

+We first briefly describe the algorithms in the single queue setting.
+The algorithms are precisely defined in a more general setting with multiple queues in Section~\ref{subsubsec:alg-multiq}.
+In particular, notation and details of the algorithms are given for the general case in Table~\ref{tab:notation-alg} and Algorithms~\ref{alg:ucb} and \ref{alg:ths} respectively.

-We describe the algorithm we employ in detail.
-Let $T_{k}(t)$ be the number of times server $k$ is assigned in the first $t$ time-slots and $\hat{ \pmb{\mu} }(t)$ be the empirical mean of service rates at time-slot $t$ from past observations (until $t-1$).
-At time-slot $t$, Q-ThS decides to \emph{explore} with probability $\min\{1,3K \log^2t/t\},$ otherwise it \emph{exploits}.
-When exploring, it chooses a server uniformly at random.
-The chosen exploration rate ensures that we are able to obtain concentration results for the number of times any link is sampled.\footnote{The exploration rate could scale like $\log t/t$ if we knew $\Delta$ in advance; however, without this knowledge, additional exploration is needed.} When exploiting, for each $k \in [K]$, we pick a sample $\hat{\theta}_k(t)$ of distribution $\mathrm{Beta}\left(\hat{\mu}_{k}(t) T_{k}(t-1) + 1, \left( 1 - \hat{\mu}_{k}(t) \right) T_{k}(t-1) + 1 \right),$ and schedule the arm with the largest sample (the standard Thompson sampling for Bernoulli arms \cite{thompson1933likelihood}).
-Details of the algorithm are given in Algorithm~\ref{alg:ths} in the Appendix.
+In the single queue setting, at time-slot $t$ ($t \geq 1$), both Q-UCB and Q-ThS \emph{explore} with probability $\min\{1,3K \log^2t/t\},$ otherwise they \emph{exploit}.
+To explore, the algorithm chooses a server uniformly at random from the $K$ servers.
+The chosen exploration rate ensures that we are able to obtain concentration results for the number of times any link is sampled.\endnote{The exploration rate could scale like $\log t/t$ if we knew $\Delta$ in advance; however, without this knowledge, additional exploration is needed.} If it exploits, Q-UCB (resp., Q-ThS) chooses the best server using the UCB1 (resp., Thompson sampling) method.
+In other words, Q-UCB chooses the server that has the highest upper confidence bound for the corresponding service probability, while Q-ThS chooses the server according to random samples drawn from the posterior distribution of the service probabilities.
+Note that both UCB1 and Thompson sampling explore as well; the innovation in our algorithms is the {\em forced} exploration that we have added, to provide high confidence estimation of service probabilities (please see \cref{lem:exploit-ub} in Appendix~\ref{sec:proofs-ub} for details).